xecrets/xecrets-slip39/src/Xecrets.Slip39/docs/Xecrets.Slip39.Extensions.md

             secret.

 ### Remarks
-The master secret is encoded as a [byte[]](https://docs.microsoft.com/en-us/dotnet/api/byte[] 'byte[]') of UTF-8 encoded bytes, and if required padded with
+The master secret is encoded as a [System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte')[] of UTF-8 encoded bytes, and if required padded
-0xff to fulfil the requirements.
-When recovering the secret, any trailing 0xff bytes thus need to be trimmed
+with 0xff to fulfil the requirements.
+When recovering the secret, any trailing 0xff bytes thus need to be
-before producing the original master secret string, <seealso cref="M:Xecrets.Slip39.Extensions.ToSecretString(System.Byte[])"/>.
+trimmed before producing the original master secret string, <seealso cref="M:Xecrets.Slip39.Extensions.ToSecretString(System.Byte[])"/>.

 <a name='Xecrets.Slip39.Extensions.ToBip39(thisbyte[])'></a>